crate/crate-pricing-calculator/README.md

 - The component shows the default price for products that do not have a region specific price
 - The component shows region specific prices for products that do have them
 - Changing the number of nodes adjusts the price accordingly (i.e. 3x nodes = 3x the price)
+- The number of nodes can only be adjusted to the maximum that is defined for that product

 ### Non-functional requirements